LethalCompanyCommunity/ModdingWiki/docs/beginners-guide.md

 ---
 prev: false
 next: false
-description: An explanation of everything related to modding Lethal Company for beginners.
+description: Get up and running with modifications to Lethal Company to enhance your experience.
 ---

 # Beginners Guide